kdoore/CS1335-Documentation/paddleDropGame.rst

 shapes.
 Other methods like move() might be identical to the Drop method: move( ).

 When one class inherits from another class, any method that is not specified in the child class, will be implemented using the method in the parent class.
-This is called Method Override, and it means that when a child class has code that implements the same method that's also in parent class, then it is the child method code which is executed, if a child object calls that method.
+This is called :ref: `Method Override`, and it means that when a child class has code that implements the same method that's also in parent class, then it is the child method code which is executed, if a child object calls that method.
 In essence, we end up with 2 different versions of one method, each with the same function signature,